 Any disruptions to this alignment throws the kinetic chain of the body off balance, making the person susceptible to a host of injuries.

-Understanding our limitations at controlling the effect gravitational forces have on the muscles in the foot and its structure is the basis of orthotic intervention.
+Understanding our limitations at controlling the effect gravitational forces have on the muscles in the foot and its structure should form the basis of treatment programmes.

 Copyright 2016 MASS4D® All rights reserved.